uvsmtid/common-salt-states/docs/troubleshooting.md

 minion_sls:
     ----------
     _errors:
-        - Include Declaration in SLS 'project.main' is not formed as a list
+        - Include Declaration in SLS 'project_name.main' is not formed as a list
     include:
         None
     master: